JonOuyang/YOLOv7-Swim-Pose-Recognition/README.md

     - The dataset includes 6 classes: Freestyle, Butterfly, Breaststroke, Backstroke, Underwater (Dolphin/Breastroke), and Diving
     - Frame batches of 32, 64, 128 were tested
     - 12 joint coordinate keypoints are used, all head keypoints are excluded through feature extraction.
 Encountered issues with head keypoints interfering with model accuracies.
     *More details can be found in the actual code itself.
-Refer to Inference Model.ipynb

 ### Classification Tree
 1. The Recognition Tree consists of 2 primary layers.
 At the top layer, the input in form (1, 32, 12, 3) is fed into a binary classification hard voting ensemble, where 5 models guess whether the class is long axis vs short axis stroke, each guess counting as a single unweighted "vote".
 The majority of votes represents the final class that is guessed.